iitrabhi/wg/mkdocs/docs/1_setting_up_system/4_obsidian.md

 - Go to [Obsidian](https://obsidian.md/). ![](attachments/Screenshot%202024-03-13%20at%207.33.49%20PM.png)
 - Go to [sign up](https://obsidian.md/account#signup)![](attachments/Screenshot%202024-03-13%20at%207.34.18%20PM.png)

-- Create an account and start using the obsidian in you Desktop or Mac.
+- Create an account and start using the Obsidian on your Desktop or Mac.
 #### Organizational Structure and Naming Convention:

 - **Folder Structure**: Create a dedicated folder for each project or topic.